 Look into the other signs before you make this decision, including any patterns, reduction in dirty diapers, and more.

 Typically, children can start as early as 18 months to begin potty training, though it can take longer depending on their development, gender, and other factors.

-While it may be embarrassing for you when your toddler can’t keep their hands out of their diapers, it is important that you avoid yelling at them or punishing them for this behavior.
+While it may be embarrassing for your toddler when they can’t keep their hands out of their diapers, you must avoid yelling at them or punishing them for this behavior.

 They are simply following a natural urge, and overly harsh reactions may cause your child to develop trauma regarding their private parts.